 BUT, with every data trend, there is nuance to be highlighted here.
 Searches for brands, especially those in the performance footwear category, are actually growing.
 Case in point: Hoka is up 56%, New Balance 31%, and Asics 22% YOY.
 Learn more about this by checking out our recent trend report on "sportstyle shoes" inside the platform.

 One of retail's most used promotional tactics?
 The trusty old discount.
 And even though many active and sportswear brands have often out-performed others in the fashion retail space, it doesn't mean they're exempt from the same promotional pressures.

-Our data shows that since early 2022, the percentage of sneakers on discount has been marching upwards, jumping from 22% in January 2022 to 31% in January 2023.
-In fact, at the end of 2022, discount penetration for sneakers was back at levels we hadn't seen since the pandemic's early days.
+Our data shows that since early 2022, the percentage of sneakers on discount has been marching upwards, jumping from 27% in January 2022 to 32% in January 2023.
+In fact, at the end of 2022, discount penetration for sneakers was moving towards levels seen in the earlier days of the pandemic.
 A notable bright spot: active apparel has a lower share on discount than footwear and has remained stable in discount penetration - at 25% YOY.

 Further evidence of overall weakening?
 Not only are retailers having to mark down more active and sportswear apparel and footwear, they're doing so earlier.